TM312/mllrs.io/content/articles/aws-transcribe.md

 1. **Create S3 bucket**

+    <blockquote-article img-org="aws-s3-logo.svg" img-org-alt="AWS S3 FAQ" article-slug="aws-transcribe">Amazon S3 is object storage built to store and retrieve any amount of data from anywhere.
+It’s a simple storage service that offers industry leading durability, availability, performance, security, and virtually unlimited scalability at very low costs.</blockquote-article>

     > Amazon S3 is object storage built to store and retrieve any amount of data from anywhere.
 It’s a simple storage service that offers industry leading durability, availability, performance, security, and virtually unlimited scalability at very low costs.
     > -- <cite>[AWS S3 FAQs](https://aws.amazon.com/s3/faqs/)</cite>